Discovery of a Proto-White Dwarf with a Massive Unseen Companion: Observations and data reduction

 \subsection{Photometric Data}

-Our target has a {\it Gaia} parallax-inferred distance of $d=1.663 \pm 0.12$ kpc \citep{Bailer-Jones_2021,Gaia_DR3}.
+Our target is at a distance of $d=1.66 \pm 0.12$ kpc, which is calculated by \citet{Bailer-Jones_2021} using the {\it Gaia} parallax measurement \citep{Gaia_DR3}.
 Looking at the {\it Gaia} color-magnitude diagram (Fig. \ref{fig:color-mag}), we see that the object lies well above the white dwarf track, and is only slightly below the main sequence.
-Thus we propose that this object is not a typical WD but rather a bloated pre-ELM WD.
+Thus, based on the spectrum and the position of the star on the \textit{Gaia} color-magnitude diagram, we propose that this object is neither a typical WD nor a main sequence star.
 There are no resolved wide companions (at separation $>$2000 AU) near our target in {\it Gaia}, and there are no astrometric anomalies reported in {\it Gaia} DR3 for this source.
 So there is no evidence for additional companions to the spatially unresolved system.
 The object is close to the plane of the Galaxy with b $\approx$ 10\degree, and given the inferred distance we need to carefully take into account the interstellar extinction, as explained in detail in Section \ref{sec:analysis}.

-In addition to the spectroscopic data, this object has archival Zwicky Transient Facility (ZTF) observations \citep{masci_zwicky_2019}, and we selected all observations released in DR18.
+In addition to the spectroscopic data, this object has archival Zwicky Transient Facility (ZTF) observations \citep{masci_zwicky_2019,ZTF_doi}, and we selected all observations released in DR18.
 The object was observed with the $g$ filter between 2018-06-29 and 2023-02-20, and between 2018-06-14 and 2023-03-10 with the $r$ filter.
 To select clean data, we choose all point sources in ZTF within 5" of target position obtained from {\it Gaia} with ZTF quality flag $\tt{catflags}$ = 0 and $\vert \tt{sharp} \vert <$ 0.25.
 We find that all the available data points correspond to our object and are within 5" of our target.
 However, quality cuts reduce the number of data points from 912 to 821, and we obtain a clean ZTF lightcurve.

-This object also has archival Transiting Exoplanet Survey Satellite (TESS; \citealt{TESS_2015}) observations in the Full Frame Image (FFI) data in sectors 18 and 19.
+This object also has archival Transiting Exoplanet Survey Satellite (TESS; \citealt{TESS_2015}) observations in the Full Frame Image (FFI) data in sectors 18 and 19 \citep{TESS_18_DOI,TESS_19_DOI}.
 The data in sector 18 have instrumental artifacts and hence we restrict ourselves to data from sector 19.
 We obtain the lightcurve from FFI using $\tt{eleanor}$\footnote{\url{http://adina.feinste.in/eleanor/}} \citep{eleanor_2019,astrocut_2019}.

 We collect archival photometric data for this object using VizieR\footnote{\url{http://vizier.u-strasbg.fr/cgi-bin/VizieR}} \citep{Ochsenbein_2000}.
 This object has photometric data from the Sloan Digital Sky Survey in $ugriz$ filters \citep{SDSS_DR16}, from 2MASS in $J, H, K_s$ filters \citep{2MASS_2006}, from GALEX in FUV and NUV bands \citep{GALEX_2017}, from Pan-STARRS in $grizy$ filters \citep{PanSTARRS_2018} and from CatWISE in W1, W2 bands \citep{Wright_2010, CatWISE_2020} covering the UV to infrared.
 These data are summarized in Table~\ref{tab:phot_dat}.
 We add a base error of 0.03 mags in quadrature to the existing errors to take into account systematics.